Jensen Huang Frames AI as Job Creator, Not Destroyer

 Scoring Rationale

-Comments from Jensen Huang matter because he leads a critical part of the AI supply chain and his framing influences enterprise adoption narratives and investor expectations.
-The story is notable but not technically novel, so it scores as a mid-level business impact for practitioners.
+Comments from Jensen Huang matter because he leads a critical part of the AI supply chain and his framing influences enterprise adoption narratives and investor expectations; scored slightly below the prior pass because this is fundamentally one executive's repeated public messaging with a direct commercial interest, not independent labor-market data.

 Practice interview problems based on real data